 Atlanta Car Accident Attorneys Explain Uninsured Motorist Claim in Light of Recent Case Decision

-Montlick & Associates, Attorneys at Law, Georgia's pre-eminent car accident law firm, represents many clients who were unfairly saddled with insurmountable medical bills due to the negligence and carelessness of another.
-Fortunately for some, Georgia's uninsured motorist law (OCGA §33-11-7) allows a person who suffered injuries at the hands of another person or company to seek compensation from their insurance carrier when the at-fault party does not carry enough insurance to cover the damages.
-Georgia's under insurance law has averted numerous financial disasters, but when the law applies is not always clear, like when the crash victim was working at the time of the accident.
+Montlick Injury Attorneys, Georgia’s pre-eminent car accident law firm, represents many clients who were unfairly saddled with insurmountable medical bills due to the negligence and carelessness of another.
+Fortunately for some, Georgia’s uninsured motorist law (OCGA §33-11-7) allows a person who suffered injuries at the hands of another person or company to seek compensation from their insurance carrier when the at-fault party does not carry enough insurance to cover the damages.
+Georgia’s under insurance law has averted numerous financial disasters, but when the law applies is not always clear, like when the crash victim was working at the time of the accident.

 Georgia Appeals Court Ruling

 A recent case decision from a Georgia Appeals Court sheds light on the subject.
 This decision could play a role in helping other victims find the financial relief from the damages they suffered when the offender’s insurance fails to cover the damages.